 |Echelon EX1 Indoor Bike||No Minitor||Heart Rate, Distance, RPMs, Resistance, through Echelon Fit App||Bluetooth Connection with smart devices||Live and Pre-recorded Classes Available||With your own tablet and QZ app, this Echelon bike is fully compatible with Echelon Fit, Zwift, and Peloton application|

 |Echelon EX-15 Indoor Bike||No Minitor||Distance, time, and speed, through Echelon Fit App||Bluetooth Connection with smart devices||Live and Pre-recorded Classes Available|

 Echelon Bike Prices and Warranties

 The Echelon EX3 costs slightly more, but still offers good value.
 For just the bike, it’s $1,000.
-For the 1-years subscription, it costs $400 more and $200 on top of that for a 2-year subscription.
+For a 1-year subscription, it costs $400 more, and $200 on top of that for a 2-year subscription.
 Still in the “fair enough” region, though it’s tilting more towards the pricey side.

 The Echelon EX5s is much harder to recommend based on its $1,900 price point.
 For $2,000, it gets a 1-year subscription and for $2,200 you get a 2-year subscription.
 While the subscriptions make less of an impact on the price here, the basic bike alone costs less than some other high-quality spin bikes.
 This makes it harder to recommend, especially when considering how long these bikes are guaranteed to last.